rrwick/Basecalling-comparison/README.md

 ### Scrappie

 [Scrappie](https://github.com/nanoporetech/scrappie) is ONT's research basecaller.
 Successful developments here seem to eventually work their way into Albacore.
-I tested versions 1.0.0 and 1.1.0.
+I tested versions 1.0.0 and 1.1.1.

 Scrappie can be run as `scrappie events` (where it basecalls from event segmentation) or as `scrappie raw` (where it basecalls directly from the raw signal).
 For Scrappie v1.0.0, running as `scrappie events` relies on pre-existing event data in the fast5s, so I used the fast5s produced by Albacore 1.2.6 – the last Albacore version to do event segmentation.
-In Scrappie v1.1.0, there are three different raw basecalling models to choose from (raw_r94, rgr_r94 and rgrgr_r94) and I tried each.
+In Scrappie v1.1.1, there are three different raw basecalling models to choose from (raw_r94, rgr_r94 and rgrgr_r94) and I tried each.
+As a side note, the rgr_r94 and rgrgr_r94 models are sometimes referred to as 'pirate' models, for reasons explained [here](https://github.com/rrwick/Basecalling-comparison/issues/1#issuecomment-330766633).

 ```
 # Scrappie v1.0.0:
 scrappie events --albacore --threads 40 albacore_v1.2.6_fast5 > scrappie_v1.0.0_events.fasta
 scrappie raw --threads 40 raw_fast5_dir > scrappie_v1.0.0_raw.fasta

-# Scrappie v1.1.0:
+# Scrappie v1.1.1:
-scrappie events --threads 40 raw_fast5_dir > scrappie_v1.1.0_events.fasta
+scrappie events --threads 40 raw_fast5_dir > scrappie_v1.1.1_events.fasta
-scrappie raw --model raw_r94 --threads 40 raw_fast5_dir > scrappie_v1.1.0_raw_raw_r94.fasta
+scrappie raw --model raw_r94 --threads 40 raw_fast5_dir > scrappie_v1.1.1_raw_raw_r94.fasta
-scrappie raw --model rgr_r94 --threads 40 raw_fast5_dir > scrappie_v1.1.0_raw_rgr_r94.fasta
+scrappie raw --model rgr_r94 --threads 40 raw_fast5_dir > scrappie_v1.1.1_raw_rgr_r94.fasta
-scrappie raw --model rgrgr_r94 --threads 40 raw_fast5_dir > scrappie_v1.1.0_raw_rgrgr_r94.fasta
+scrappie raw --model rgrgr_r94 --threads 40 raw_fast5_dir > scrappie_v1.1.1_raw_rgrgr_r94.fasta
 ```

-Unlike other basecallers, Scrappie does not have fastq output, either directly or by writing it into the fast5 files.
+Unlike Albacore, Scrappie does not have fastq output, either directly or by writing it into the fast5 files.
 It only produces fasta reads.